yf-liu/yf-liu.github.io/_posts/2018-11-30-Fiber-Bundles/2018-11-30-Fiber-Bundles.md

 <img src = "https://raw.githubusercontent.com/yf-liu/yf-liu.github.io/master/_posts/2018-11-30-Fiber-Bundles/assets/vertical_subspace.png" width="80%">

-The horizontal subspaces are only determined if the bundle $P$ is endowed with a connection.
+For principal bundles, in addition to being smoothly-varying, we require that $H _ p P$ is invariant under the group action.
+The assignment of such horizontal spaces is called a connection in a bundle.
 Three equivalent definitions of connection on a PFB: on a PFB $(P , X , \pi , G)$ is a collection of vector subspaces $H _ p P \subset T _ p P$, such that for all $p \in P$,

 - The linear map $\pi _ * \vert _ {H _ p P} : H _ p P \rightarrow T _ x X$, with $x \defas \pi (p)$ is an isomorphism of vector spaces.